qsnake/gpaw/doc/documentation/negftransport.rst

 >>> from gpaw.transport.analysor import Transport_Plotter
 >>> plotter = Transport_Plotter()
->>> plotter.plot_bias_step_info(XXX, [a1, a2], s, k)

-XXX can be one in the list ['ham', 'den', 'df', 'dd', 'tc', 'dos']. a1, a2 are the indices of the bias step, s and k are the spin index and k point index respectively.
+>>> data = plotter.get_info(XXX, bias_step, ion_step)

+Transport_Plotter now just get the data, users need to plot the data themselves.
+XXX can be one in the list ['tc', 'dos', 'force', 'lead_fermi', 'bias', 'gate', 'nt', 'vt'].
-The analysis functionality only works after a transport calculation is done successfully and the file analysis_data_bias is generated.
+The analysis functionality only works after a transport calculation is done successfully and the directory analysis_data and some files in it are generated.

 .. _manual_pl_atoms: